CurseForgeCommunity/Script-Tools/README.md

 - **mcreator-finder.bat** - Searches through found JAR files for folders and files known to indicate the JAR being made using the mcreator tool.
 Run it from th main profile folder.
     ([**right click 'save link as' to download** / left click to view](https://raw.githubusercontent.com/CurseForgeCommunity/Script-Tools/main/files/mcreator-finder.bat))

 - **modIDlist.bat** - Generates a formatted list of modIDs and their corresponding filenames.
-Currently only works for Forge/Neoforge mods of MC 1.13 and newer.
-Run while placed in the main directory of a profile or server.
+Works for Forge / Neoforge / Fabric profiles!
+Fabric files list their required dependency mods.

     ([**right click 'save link as' to download** / left click to view](https://raw.githubusercontent.com/CurseForgeCommunity/Script-Tools/main/files/modIDlist.bat)))

 - **mod_searcher.bat** - Searches for user-entered string names inside of mod files.
 Good for finding problematic mods when it isn't clear where a problem is coming from.
 Run while placed in the main directory of a profile or server.